How to Get The Most Beginner Gains: The Deadlift

 Another variable to consider for our hypothetical lifter is the weight of their power clean or row.
 For a trainee who can deadlift 405 lbs. for a set of 5, and power clean or row 225 lbs. for sets across, there will likely be sufficient stress to drive progress on the deadlift.
 For a lifter who deadlifts 185lbs. and power cleans 85 lbs. or rows 75 lbs., this isn’t be the case.
 Training the display of power has useful and meaningful implications for many athletes, so we aren’t suggesting you throw in the towel on power cleans just because they are technically too challenging or less than 50% of your deadlift, but after the novice phase, you may want to reconsider the exercise you choose for your lighter deadlift workouts depending on your goals.

 Below we provide a 3-phase deadlift program for the trainee who has stopped seeing progress on their deadlift based on the scenario considered earlier in this article.
 This program is designed to reduce or eliminate training failures, prevent resets, and keep you getting stronger without any setbacks.
 The PRS transitional deadlift program is written in consideration of a traditional 3-day novice training program with a 3-lift format per session that begins with the back squat, moves on to the bench press or overhead press, and concludes with a deadlift variant.
+You can also read our free guide about healthy barbell training here.

 The following flow chart shows how to progress your deadlift using a starting rep scheme of either 1 set of 5 or 3 sets of 5 across.
 Some trainees will alternate with power cleans as shown here, but others who are not appropriate or able to do power cleans may use Pendlay rows for 3 sets of 5 across or the Romanian deadlift for 3 sets of 8 across.